GabrielMolocea/GabrielMolocea/README.md

 - 👋 Hi, I’m @GabrielMolocea
-- 👀 I’m interested in JavaScript, Css and React
+- 👀 I’m interested in JavaScript, CSS and React
-- 🌱 I’m currently learning React
+- 🌱 I’m React developer with over 2 years of experience
 - 📫 How to reach me gabrielgabriel1235@gmail.com

 <!---